 What happens if I don't adopt my FTA animal?

-If you decide not to adopt your FTA animal, we do request you remain its foster until it is adopted by someone else.
+If you decide not to adopt your FTA animal, we do request you remain their foster until they’re adopted by someone else.
 Please note there is no definitive timeframe for adoptions.

 I want to adopt.
 What happens now?

-Once you decide to adopt, your adoption application will be processed in a timely manner to make the adoption official.
+Once this happens, you will be sent over the necessary paperwork to make the adoption official.
 Congrats on finding your new family member!

 I have further questions.
 Who should I talk to?